TedGoas/Responsive-Email-XX/README.md

 * Google Nexus (Android 4.3): Android Email, GMail

 ## Known Issues
-* **Gmail** strips out the &lt;style&gt; tag and displayed only inline styles.
+* **Gmail** strips out the `<style>` tag and displayed only inline styles.
 Since this disables media queries on small screens, Gmail displays a shrunk version of the desktop layout.

 ## Tools and Resources
 * [Guide to CSS Support](http://www.campaignmonitor.com/css) from Campaign Monitor.